 We intend to make timely distributions sufficient to satisfy the annual distribution requirements.
 In this regard, it is expected that our REIT taxable income will be less than our cash flow due to the allowance of depreciation and other non-cash charges in computing REIT taxable income.
 Moreover, the partnership agreement of the operating partnership authorizes us, as general partner, to take such steps as may be necessary to cause the operating partnership to make distributions to its partners in amounts sufficient to permit us to meet these distribution requirements.
-It is possible, however, that we may not have sufficient cash or other liquid assets to meet the 95% distribution requirement, we may cause the operating partnership to arrange for short-term, or possibly long-term, borrowings to permit the payment of required distributions.
+It is possible, however, that we may not have sufficient cash or other liquid assets to meet the 95% distribution requirement.
+In the event that such circumstances do occur, then in order to meet the 95% distribution requirement, we may cause the operating partnership to arrange for short-term, or possibly long-term, borrowings to permit the payment of required distributions.